-This year’s SEPM Carbonate Research Group met during the AAPG Annual Convention and Exhibition in Houston Texas on Monday night at the Four Seasons Hotel in Ballroom A. The program this year included the following components:
+This year's SEPM Carbonate Research Group met during the AAPG Annual Convention and Exhibition in Salt Lake City, Utah on Monday night at the Salt Lake Marriott Salon F. The program this year included the following components:

 Approximately 150 individuals filled out the sign-in sheet but based on the number of chairs filled and missing names on the sign-in sheet, we estimate that approximately 150-200 people attended the event.

 As in previous meetings, the goal was an evening filled with lively scientific discussion and valuable networking between experienced professionals and students – students were highly encouraged to attend!

 a.
 Andrea Fildani, speaking for the ISGC announced a meeting for 2020 in Flagstaff, AZ.
 This meeting will foster multidisciplinary and innovative approaches, and offer a robust field trip program.